sudosilico/yabai.rs/README.md

 ## Sending Commands

-You can send commands in a `yabai -m`-like fashion, using a string:
+You can send commands in a `yabai -m` like fashion, using a string:

 ```rust
 yabai::send("--focus space 2");